GuillaumeLazar/arduino-luminous-table/README.md

 I'm using Arduino IDE v1.0.5.
 You can download it here : http://arduino.cc/en/Main/Software

 ##### Library : FastSPI_LED2
 FastSPI_LED2 is the LOW LEVEL library that help you to communicate with yours LED.
 The work of this library is just amazing!
 I'm using the FastSPI_LED2 "Release Candidate 5" that I think can be always found at http://code.google.com/p/fastspi/downloads/list.
 But I recently discovered that the project is now on GitHub too :) https://github.com/FastLED/FastLED.
-I will try, as soon as possible, to integrate and test the "Final version" from GitHub.

 Basically, you just need to extract the folder "FastSPI_LED2" inside the "libraries" folder of ArduinoIDE.